Instance-JS/Instance/docs/proofs/Spacetime.md

 #### Lower Bound (Maximum Universe Radius)

-The lower bound on $|\Omega_k|$ is less constrained, but we can establish a practical limit from the requirement that curvature be detectable with next-generation surveys (LSST, Euclid).
+The lower bound on $|\Omega_k|$ is less constrained, but we can establish a practical limit from the expectation that curvature be detectable with next-generation surveys (LSST, Euclid).
 These instruments are projected to achieve precision:

 $$|\Omega_k| > 0.001 \quad \text{(detection threshold)}$$